 The page concludes with a lengthy digression on the colourful Beers family in South Down, much of it breaching the 1775 dateline, and reaching far into the 19th century.

-Oliver Goldsmith (1730-1774), in his poem The Deserted Village, was worried about the future of the peasantry because of the conversion of good agricultural land into ornamental landscaped gardens.
+Oliver Goldsmith (1730-1774), in his poem The Deserted Village, was worried about the future of the peasantry

-(1770) when the little town of Belfast was already surrounded by estates with their ‘big houses’.
+That was around the time (1770) when the little town of Belfast was already surrounded by estates with their ‘big houses’.

 And Belfast then was indeed but a little town.